 A consumer-focused strategy requires the right smart technologies, the right model for delivering service, and innovative approaches to workforce management.

 Companies can solve the last mile delivery profitability problem if they keep these key takeaways in mind.

-How Tookan take care of challenges in the last mile?
+How does Tookan take care of challenges in the last mile?

 Tookan is a one-stop SaaS-based delivery management platform for delivery tracking, route optimization, dispatching, payments, and much more.
 With Tookan, you can plan and automate your mile delivery operation, therefore, solving last mile problems for retailers.

 Tookan’s last-mile software empowers retailers with the following benefits:

 - Automated Route Optimization